‘The Bachelor’ 2017 Episode 4 And 5 Spoilers: Who Gets Dates, Who Will Shock Fans And Which Two Women Cause More Drama Over Nick Viall?

 A photo posted by Nick Viall (@nickviall) on

 The first one-on-one date of the week will be going to Danielle Lombard.
 The two will spend the day together and stop by the Steaming Cup coffee shop where Nick will conveniently spot an ex-girlfriend.
-No need to worry though, Amber Allan is married with two kids.
-Nick, Danielle and Amber will reportedly chat for a bit and then part ways.
+No need to worry, though, Amber Allan is married with two kids.
+Nick, Danielle, and Amber will reportedly chat for a bit and then part ways.

 The evening part of their date will turn romantic and fun as Nick and Danielle are treated to a fireworks show before attending a concert.
 The concert was easily figured out by fans and Reality Steve.
 The performer, Chris Lane, took to Twitter to share the flyer announcing the show.
 Once Nick and Danielle were at the concert, there were even videos surfacing on social media revealing Viall and Lombard dancing and kissing on stage.